How Does the YouTube Algorithm Work in 2023?

 Finally, there’s YouTube Shorts, which gives you a practically endless feed of clips.

 There are slight differences to how the algorithm picks videos for each of these places.
 That’s because they all serve slightly different purposes.

-The underlying principles are the same, though.
+The underlying principles of the recommender algorithms are the same, even if they differ in some details.
 Let’s now go on to explore those principles.